- Features ›

 So, you need to design a brochure?
 Where do you start?
 We’re comparing three different pieces of brochure design software to see how they stack up.

 For web and digital designers creating a printed brochure for the first time, to designers that have been making print pieces for a while, using the right tool can make brochure design a more efficient task.

 Adobe tools are the common starting place.
-Today, we’ll compare using InDesign, Illustrator and Adobe Spark (a free offering) for creating a brochure design.
+Today, we’ll compare using InDesign, Illustrator and Adobe Spark (a free offering) as different options creating a brochure design.

 Trends / 14 Jan 2019